Nontrivial Quantum Geometry and the Strength of Electron-Phonon Coupling: main

-To test our theory, we apply it to the EPC of two famous materials: graphene and MgB$_2$, where we find that our approximation becomes (almost) exact.
-In tight-binding and/or effective $\bsl{k} \cdot \bsl{p}$ models, we analytically find that in both graphene and MgB$_2$, the quantum geometric contribution to the bulk EPC constant $\lambda$ is related to the FSM/OFSM.
-We further perform the {\abi} calculation, with two different methods~\cite{baroni2001,Narang2021EPCWeyl,Burch2021EPCWeyl} for {\mgb}, from which we find that the quantum geometric contribution to $\lambda$ accounts for roughly 50\% and 90\% of the total value of EPC constant in graphene and {\mgb}, respectively.
+To test our theory, we apply it to the EPC of two famous materials: graphene and MgB$_2$, where we find that our approximation becomes (almost) exact; we then identify the quantum geometric contributions to the bulk EPC constant $\lambda$, as well as the topological contributions that bound the geometric ones from below, in the two systems.
+We further perform the {\abi} calculation, with two different methods~\cite{baroni2001,Narang2021EPCWeyl,Burch2021EPCWeyl} for {\mgb}, from which we find that the quantum geometric (topological) contribution to $\lambda$ accounts for roughly 50\% (50\%) and 90\% (43\%) of the total value of EPC constant in graphene and {\mgb}, respectively.
 Beyond the GA, we introduce an alternative but similar way of identifying the quantum geometric contributions to $\lambda$ based on the symmetry representations (reps) and the short-ranged nature of the hopping, and reproduce our results.

-We show that the geometric contributions to $\lambda$ are bounded from below by the topological contributions in both graphene and {\mgb}.
-In graphene, the topological contribution arises from the known chirality of the Dirac cones, and nearly saturates to the geometric contribution according to analytical and numerical studies.
-In {\mgb}, the band topology, which was not previously fully discovered, is characterized by the winding number of the Dirac nodal lines \refcite{Liu10192019MgB2Dirac} and a novel effective Euler number of the electron states near $\Gamma$ point; the corresponding topological contribution is roughly 43\% of the geometric contribution according to the numerical calculation.
-Since {\mgb} is a phonon-mediated superconductor with $T_c=39\K$~\cite{Jun03012001MgB2SC,Budko02262001MgB2Isotope,Jorgensen05012001MgB2Isotope}, our work on {\mgb} suggests that strong geometric properties or nontrivial topology of the electron Bloch states may favor the high superconducting $T_c$.
+Since {\mgb} is a phonon-mediated superconductor with $T_c=39\K$~\cite{Jun03012001MgB2SC,Budko02262001MgB2Isotope,Jorgensen05012001MgB2Isotope}, our work on {\mgb} suggests that strong geometric properties or nontrivial topology of the electron Bloch states may favor strong EPC constant $\lambda$ and thus may favor the high superconducting $T_c$, which would serve as a guidance for future search of superconductors.

-\section{Gaussian Approximation: Geometric Contribution to $\lambda$}
+\subsection{Gaussian Approximation: Geometric Contribution to $\lambda$}